 MAX2C4D vs MaxToC4D (3DtoAll) — Which Converter Actually Preserves Your Materials?

-Both tools convert 3ds Max scenes to Cinema 4D.
-The difference is in what happens to your Corona and V-Ray materials.
+Both MAX2C4D and MaxToC4D convert 3ds Max scenes to Cinema 4D in two clicks.
+The difference is in what happens to your Corona and V-Ray materials — and everything around them.

 Approximation vs. Reconstruction